-Benign tumors are the less dangerous types of neoplasms and tend to be localized in only one part of the body.
+NEOPLASIA DEFINITIONBenign tumors are the less dangerous types of neoplasms and tend to be localized in only one part of the body.
 Uterine fibroids and skin moles are examples of benign neoplasms.
 A pre-malignant tumor is one that has the potential to become malignant, such as a carcinoma in situ.
 Given enough time, a pre-malignant tumor may develop into cancer.
 Malignant tumors, also known as cancer, are parasitic and spread rapidly.
 They are known to attack and destroy surrounding cells and tissues, eventually metastasizing and killing their host.

 Neoplasms form a wide range of diseases that require different forms of treatment.
 They may occur at any age, and can form in any area in the body.

 There are four major kinds of malignant neoplasms that eventually develop into neoplastic diseases.
 Lymphoma is a neoplasm found in lymph tissues; carcinoma develops in the epithelial tissues; leukemia is a neoplastic disease that attacks the body's blood forming cells; and sarcoma invades connecting tissues, such as bones and muscles.

 NEOPLASIA SYMPTOMSWhen a person has a neoplasm in the lymph tissues, known as lymphoma, the most common symptom is an enlargement of the lymph nodes.
 These manifest themselves in painless lumps or mass in the areas of the neck, armpits, or in the groin.
 A person with lymphoma will experience rapid and unexplained weight loss over the course of a few months, often as much as fifteen pounds.
 Intermittent and frequent fever is another symptom of lymphoma, often stemming from no known infection.